Marital Settlement Agreements

-For more than 25 years, our firm, Chase, Berenstein and Murray, Counselors at Law has been guiding clients in the Bay Area toward favorable, amicable resolutions.
-As seasoned Burlingame family law attorneys, we emphasize results that are arrived at in a way that leaves our clients confident about the future and, whenever possible, with familial relationships intact.
-We believe it is important to minimize conflict whenever possible because divorce is more than a legal proceeding; It can set the stage for how individuals and families move forward for years to come.
+Chase, Berenstein and Murray, Counselors at Law, guides clients toward favorable, amicable resolutions.
+As a seasoned Burlingame family law attorney, Lisa Murray strives for results that leave clients confident about the future and with familial relationships intact.
+Attorney Murray believes it is important to minimize conflict whenever possible because divorce is more than a legal proceeding; it can set the stage for how individuals and families move forward for years to come.

-Outcomes Tailored to Your Specific Circumstances & Goals
+Outcomes Tailored To Your Specific Circumstances And Goals

 In most cases, however, an agreement settles questions related to:

 - Property division

 - Spousal support

 In contrast to litigation, where a judge decides the outcome and which can be in effect indefinitely barring substantial changes to one or both parties’ situations, settlement agreements can incorporate review periods or even end dates to give the parties greater flexibility.